SM09081991/ML-approach-for-decoding-ferroptosis-sensitivity/README.md

 We apply SHAP (`shap.Explainer`) to interpret how Gene1 expression influences the logistic regression model's predictions.

 ### **Step 8: Correlation Analysis**
-A scatter plot is generated showing Spearman correlation between APOE expression and ferroptosis score, visualizing linear or rank-based relationships.
+A scatter plot is generated showing Spearman correlation between Gene1 expression and ferroptosis score, visualizing linear or rank-based relationships.

 ### **Step 9: Random Forest (Gene Combinations)**
 We train a `RandomForestClassifier` using combinations of two genes (e.g., `Gene1` and `Gene2`) to model interactions that contribute to ferroptosis sensitivity.